andrewcooke/bnum/README.md

 --------

 When you iterate over the contents they are ordered by *value*.
-The default value is the name itself, so by default they are ordered alphabetically.
+The default value is the name itself, so by default they are ordered alphabetically:

 ```python
 >>> class Colour(Bnum):